Music and Demons

 Additionally, a specific sound is not what invites demons.
 Just because something is loud and obnoxious to one person doesn’t mean the next person isn’t moved to worship.
 When Gideon’s small army blew their trumpets and smashed their pots, it was disorienting to the enemy army; but the result was a victory for the Lord.
 I’m sure it wasn’t “pretty music,” and I’m sure some of the Israelites didn’t like how it sounded.
 But the result was that God stepped in and fought the battle for them (see Judges 7:19-24).
 It’s not about the sound; it’s about the heart.

-As for the Christian Metal Music on my site (see Bloodwork by Bobby Guskovict), CDs of this music have been used to help people discover Jesus Christ and surrender their lives to Him.
+As for the Christian Metal Music by my friend, Bobby Guskovict, CDs of this music have been used to help people discover Jesus Christ and surrender their lives to Him.
 If you listen to the lyrics my friend Bobby wrote, each song presents one more aspect of a passionate Gospel presentation, calling people to surrender their lives of sin and embrace the life of the Spirit by coming to Christ.
 Even the music itself was written and performed after he became a Christian.
 I’ve seen the positive results of the music.
 If anything, it sets people free from the enemy rather than making them vulnerable.

 However, some people don’t like that style.
 Metal music grates at their nerves.
 It even disgusts some.
 This doesn’t men it is conjuring demons–it just means that it is disturbing to some people.
 That’s totally fine.
 Most teens would probably find your favorite music disturbing.
 That’s just a matter of personal preference.